-The first Murchison Mountains kea monitoring will commence on the 24th January 2019.
 This site is unique in the South Island and has been chosen for the following reasons;

 i) there is an extensive trapping programme in the Murchison Mtns as part of long-term management and protection of takahe.
-This is in contrast to the neighbouring Stuart Mtns study site which have minimal pest control to support whio in a very few of the valleys.
+This is in contrast to the neighbouring Stuart Mtns study site which has minimal pest control to support whio in a very few of the valleys.
 This site therefore provides a unique opportunity to understand how important trapping is to kea productivity (although the Stuart Mtns had one of the highest numbers of kea caught during the January survey (over 40 birds), only two of these were fledglings raising questions of predator impact on nesting success in this area).

 iii) This site will provide an additional training opportunity for local DOC personnel which will enable ongoing future monitoring of kea locally.